SM owns it, Dollybigmomma rocks the beta, I just write it...

 "Stop," I said firmly.
 "Please don't touch me like that," I added for good measure, and he jumped back.

-"Well shit," he said looking around.
+"Well, shit," he mumbled, looking around.
 "Is this my room?"
 He scratched his head, and I had to admit he looked adorable when he was confused like a lost little boy.
 "I didn't mean to impose on you," he said and turned toward the door.

 "Edward," I called to him, laughing lightly at his confusion.